-- h) Development adjoining public open spaces and important gaps should enhance the character of these spaces by either providing a positive interface (ie properties facing onto them to improve natural surveillance) or a soft landscaped edge. - The spacing of development should reflect the rural character and allow for long distance views of the countryside from the public realm.
-Trees and landscaping should be incorporated in the design - j) The existing quiet and peaceful atmosphere of Hazelbury Bryan should be preserved.
+- h) Development adjoining public open spaces and important gaps should enhance the character of these spaces by either providing a positive interface (ie properties facing onto them to improve natural surveillance) or a soft landscaped edge. - i) The spacing of development should reflect the rural character and allow for long distance views of the countryside from the public realm.
+Trees and landscaping should be incorporated in the design, where possible designed to strengthen the network of wildlife corridors - j) Sustainable drainage options should, where possible, be designed to provide wildlife benefits, for example through the use of ditches and attenuation ponds. - k) The existing quiet and peaceful atmosphere of Hazelbury Bryan should be preserved.